 Koi Room: Overlook the main koi and lotus pond in this cozy room.
 The room features a queen bed and a private outdoor bathroom on the ground floor.

-Teachers will set their yoga schedule, generally mornings and evenings.
-Schedules, based on teachers, will go out with final retreat information to participating yogis.
+Teachers will set their yoga schedule, generally mornings and evenings, prior to departure.
+Schedules will go out with final retreat information to participating yogis.

-The days are yours to enjoy the island, swim, enjoy your massage or to book one of the optional excursions as listed below.
-Excursions and spa services can be arranged by the retreat at no additional charge.
+The days are yours to explore the beach, swim, enjoy your massage or to book one of the optional excursions as listed below.
+Excursions and spa services can be arranged by the retreat center at no additional charge.
 Yoga is always optional and at your discretion.

 Learn how to use some of the over 1000 spices used in Balinese cuisine to create an authentic and delicious meal.
 This cooking class includes a trip to the local market where you will learn about the ingredients that go into each dish.
 Back at the retreat you will have hands on experience with the chef on cooking such local favorites as Soto Ayam (traditional chicken soup), Rendang Sapi (braised beef in coconut milk) and Dadar Gulung (Balinese pancake filled with coconut and palm sugar).